Data Automation and Export System / Sustax Automation

 • Endpoint: https://app.sustax.earth/api

-Before making a data request, users must obtain a dataset ID (e.g., for Shared Socioeconomic Pathways like SSP1-1.9 or SSP5-8.5).
-These Sustax codes are available right below (Sustax’s datasets tables).
+Before making a data request, users must obtain a datasets unique ID (e.g., for Shared Socioeconomic Pathways like SSP1-1.9 or SSP5-8.5).
+These Sustax codes are available using the Sustax data catalogue function from the previous step.

 • Input: Provide the following parameters